WWE News: Shawn Michaels Turned Down Huge Match With Current Superstar

 A match against Styles would also give the Showstopper a chance to wash the bad taste of the Crown Jewel match out of his mouth.
 The legend has voiced his displeasure about his performance in the bout on WWE television, so perhaps he’ll come around to the idea of another match down the line if it feels right.

 If HBK does stay retired, though, he’ll still be remembered as one of the all-time greats.
-The fact that the WWE Universe still wants him in action is a testament to his ability and the strong impression he made on fans during his prime.
+The fact that the WWE Universe still wants to see him in action is a testament to his ability and the strong impression he made on fans during his prime.